 Big Toe-to-Pinkie Rollover

-Why we love it: Lubricates the joints in your feet & ankles!
+How it helps: Lubricates the joints in your feet and ankles.

-Start by placing the ball of your foot and your toes on top of a Franklin ball.
-Roll the ball from left-to-right while touching down on the big toe side to the pinkie toe side.
-Repeat on each foot about 10-12x.
+Start by placing the ball of your foot and your toes on top of a Franklin Ball.
+Roll the ball from left to right while touching down on the big toe side to the pinkie toe side.
+Repeat on each foot about 10 to 12 times.

 Put one Franklin ball under your heel.
-Using your heel only, move the ball from left-to right.
-Repeat on each foot about 10-12x.
+Using your heel only, move the ball from left to right.
+Repeat on each foot about 10 to 12 times.

-Place one Franklin ball underneath your toes but leave a lil room for the ball to be in front.
+Place one Franklin Ball underneath your toes, but leave a little room for the ball to be in front.
 While taking a deep breath in, roll the ball vertically under your entire foot.
 Use the ball to massage the inside and outside of your arches.
-If stepping down for even more tension feels good, do it (the Franklin balls will not burst, promise)!
+If stepping down for even more tension feels good, do it (the Franklin Ball will not burst, promise)!
 Repeat as many times as you want on each foot.